metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

 ``fail-if``
 -----------

+If the ratio of rocket fuel to total weight is too high, or the efficiency of the rocket (specific impulse) is too low, the Lunar Module will never make it off the Moon.

 We want to be able to flag an error based on a combination of the rocket settings and the necessary orbital velocity (``env=ORBITAL_VELOCITY_MS``).
 We need to set some ``fail-if`` metadata on one of these settings - as